jdevfullstack-projects/converter-app/README.md

 And this can be used for different situations:
 *one interface for several methods*.

-Combining these three main concepts of OOP, it can solve complex problems in software development.
+Combining these three main concepts of OOP, a developer can solve complex problems in software development.

 ## Q&A